skip to main content

 Chinese president Xi Jinping and Russian President Vladimir Putin inaugurated the Power of Siberia pipeline, which links the world's largest natural gas exporter to the world's largest natural gas importer.

-cooperation.”
-The opening of the pipeline is the capstone of a nearly 20-year effort by Beijing to build the infrastructure necessary to make Russia into a major energy supplier to China ... for its annexation of Crimea in 2014 adding impetus for cooperation.
-For China, the pipeline is part of a larger picture that the United States should seek to understand.
-The importance of the Power ... as a symbol of closer bilateral relations.
-On that same day, Xi told Russian Security Council Secretary Nikolai Patrushev that China and Russia should stand closer to each other at a time when
+the project as a “landmark project of bilateral energy cooperation.”
+The opening of the pipeline is the capstone of a nearly 20-year effort by Beijing to build the infrastructure necessary to make Russia ... and the imposition of Western sanctions on Russia for its annexation of Crimea in 2014 adding impetus for cooperation.
+For China, the pipeline is part of a larger picture that the United States ... of Siberia, Xi and Putin both praised the pipeline as a symbol of closer bilateral relations.
+On that same day, Xi told Russian Security Council Secretary Nikolai Patrushev that China and Russia should

 Russia and China Have Drawn Closer: Three Ways to Wedge Them Apart